diarboy/diarboy/README.md

 <div align="center">

-# Hi, I'm Diarboy 👋
+# Hi, I'm DIARBOY 👋

 I am a passionate developer with a keen interest in web development and open-source contributions.
 I love to learn new technologies and improve my skills by working on exciting projects.